-When you hear the word “detox”, what do you think of?
+When you hear the word "detox", what do you think of?
 A week with no carbs?
-A colonic?
-Maybe it’s a juice cleanse, or consuming only romaine lettuce for two weeks straight.
+A coffee enema?
+Maybe it's a juice cleanse, or consuming only romaine lettuce for two weeks straight.
 Hell no, my friends.
-In my opinion, that is definitely not the best way to be detoxing your body, mind, and spirit.
+In my opinion, that is definitely not the best way to be detoxing your body, mind, and overall-self.
 My type of detox involves removing the negativity associated with health.
 No one should be punishing themselves in order to fit into skinny jeans.

 My body is my home.
 My body is my ultimate dwelling place.
-My body nourishes my spirit, and I allow this by nourishing my body with the foods I consume, with the energy I consume, and with the thoughts I consume.
+My body nourishes my overall being, and I allow this by nourishing my body with the foods I consume, with the energy I consume, and with the thoughts I consume.

 First up, no more processed food-products.